bellobambo/edu-hacks-fe/README.md

 # 🎓 Proof - Decentralized Learning Management System on EduChain

 **Proof** addresses the challenge of centralized and easily tampered academic systems by offering a decentralized Learning Management System (LMS) built on the **EduChain Network**.
-It ensures that academic records—such as course participation, exam submissions, and results—are transparent, secure, and immutable using smart contracts.
+It ensures that academic records such as course participation, exam submissions, and results are transparent, secure, and immutable using smart contracts.

 ## 🚀 Features
 - ✅ Secure user registration (Students & Lecturers)